 - HIPAA requires "reasonable safeguards" for data accuracy

-Document Types and Accuracy Targets
+Document Types and Review Posture

-Illustrative Case Study: Medical Records Digitization at Scale
+Implementation Pattern: Medical Records Digitization at Scale

-Fictional Organization Profile
+Example Organization Profile

 Project Objectives

-- Digitize 4.2 million legacy paper charts (1995-2020)
+- Digitize legacy paper charts without weakening clinical safety.

 - Maintain HIPAA and Australian Privacy Principles compliance